 Finally, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), enacted in the United States in 2010, has led to significant structural reforms affecting the financial services industry, including non-U.S. banks.
 Among other things, the Dodd-Frank Act addresses systemic risk oversight, bank capital standards, the orderly liquidation of failing systemically significant financial institutions, over-the-counter derivatives, the ability of banking entities to engage in proprietary trading activities and sponsor and invest in hedge funds and private equity funds and increases oversight of credit rating agencies.

-It is difficult at this time to assess the overall impact (including extraterritorial impacts) the Dodd-Frank Act could have on the Issuer or the financial services industry as a whole.
-Finally, the new presidential administration and the Congressional majority have indicated that U.S. financial regulations will be under further scrutiny and, as a result, some of the provisions of the Dodd-Frank Act and rules promulgated thereunder may be revised, repealed or amended.
+While most of the regulations required under the Dodd-Frank Act have been adopted, certain of these regulations are not yet effective and have not yet been finalised.
+There is uncertainty regarding the nature, scope and timing of additional regulations that are required under the Dodd-Frank Act but which have yet to be promulgated, and in 2018 the United States passed legislation which scaled back the scope of the Dodd-Frank Act.
+As a result, the full effect on the Issuer, the Dexia Group, or their affiliates will not be known until all of the implementing regulations have been adopted.
+Finally, the current administration and the Congressional majority have indicated that U.S. financial regulations will be under further scrutiny and, as a result, some of the provisions of the Dodd-Frank Act and rules promulgated thereunder may be revised, repealed or amended.

 On 10 December 2013, U.S. regulators released the final version of the rules implementing Section 619 of the Dodd-Frank Act (the "Volcker Rule"), which regulates the ability of banking entities, including entities such as DCL that are treated as bank holding companies under the Bank Holding Company Act of 1956, as amended (the "BHCA") and all of its affiliates, from engaging as principal in proprietary trading activities and sponsoring or investing in hedge, private equity or similar funds.
 The prohibition does not apply to activities conducted solely outside of the United States by certain non-U.S. banking entities, such as DCL.
-Financial institutions were required to bring their activities and investments into compliance with the Volcker Rule by 21 July 2015, and the Dexia Group had in place policies, procedures, and compliance programmes at that time to ensure its compliance with respect to the prohibition on proprietary trading.